Potatoes are GLUTEN FREE, making them a great alternative to pasta and bread and perfect for those suffering Coeliac disease.

 Got a splinter?
 Try taping a piece of raw onion to it with tape or a bandaid.
 Try to leave it for an hour and it should help to remove the splinter.

 Need to clean your Grill or BBQ?
-Chop an onion in half and turn it on.
+Chop an onion in half, turn on the BBQ and wait for it to warm up.
 Using a fork glide the onion around the grill to scrub it clean.

 Onions can help polish metal!
 Simply slice and crush an onion and combine with water.
 Using a cloth dab it the onion-water mix on the metal surface and rub it clean.

 Forgot about your rice and slightly burnt it?
 Let the onion help.
 Simply place half an onion on top of the rice and it will help to absorb the burnt taste.